csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 > did not impact your site.
 > — [Using site speed in web search ranking](https://developers.google.com/search/blog/2010/04/using-site-speed-in-web-search-ranking)

+However, this is completely separate to the Core Web Vitals initiative, where we still have zero insight as to how much impact site-speed will have on rankings.

 ## Measuring the Impact of Core Web Vitals on SEO

+If Google won’t tell us, can we work it out ourselves?

 To the best of my knowledge, no one has done any meaningful study about just how much _Good_ Page Experience might help organic rankings.
 The only way to really